Jim Inhofe: Mayor of Tulsa

-In 1982 he was reelected with 59% of the vote.
+In 1982, he was reelected with 59% of the vote.
 He lost his 1984 re-election campaign to Terry Young.

 U.S. House of Representatives

 Elections

-In 1986, when Representative James R. Jones decided to retire to run for the U.S. Senate, Inhofe ran for the 1st District and won the Republican primary with 54%.
+In 1986, when Representative James R. Jones decided to retire to run for the U.S. Senate, Inhofe ran for the 1st District and won the Republican primary with 54% of the vote.
 In the general election, he defeated Democrat Gary Allison 55%–43%.
-In 1988 he won reelection against Democrat Kurt Glassco, Governor George Nigh's legal counsel, 53%–47%.
-In 1990 he defeated Glassco again, 56%–44%.
+In 1988, he won reelection against Democrat Kurt Glassco 53%–47%.
+In 1990, he defeated Glassco again, 56%–44%.
 After redistricting, the 1st District contained only two counties, all of Tulsa and some parts of Wagoner.
 In 1992, Inhofe was reelected with 53% of the vote.

 Tenure

-In 1987 Inhofe voted against President Ronald Reagan's budget, which included tax increases and no increase in defense spending.
+In 1987, Inhofe voted against President Ronald Reagan's budget, which included tax increases and no increase in defense spending.

 He first came to national attention in 1993, when he led the effort to reform the House's discharge petition rule, which the House leadership had long used to bottle up bills in committee.

 U.S. Senate

-Inhofe served as the longest serving U.S. Senator from Oklahoma serving between 1994 and 2023.
+Inhofe was the longest-serving U.S. senator from Oklahoma, having served between 1994 and 2023.

 Elections

-In 1994, incumbent Senator David Boren, who had been serving in the Senate since 1979, agreed to become president of the University of Oklahoma and announced he would resign as soon as a successor was elected.
-Inhofe was elected Boren's successor in an election cycle that saw the Republican Party take both houses of Congress and the Oklahoma governorship.
+In 1994, incumbent senator David Boren, who had been serving in the Senate since 1979, agreed to become president of the University of Oklahoma and announced he would resign as soon as a successor was elected.
+A special election was scheduled, in which Inhofe defeated Congressman Dave McCurdy in the general election.
+1994 also saw the Republican Party take both houses of the U.S. Congress and the Oklahoma governorship.

 Inhofe took office on November 17, giving him more seniority than the incoming class of senators.
 After serving the last two years of Boren's term, he won his first full term in 1996.
 He was reelected in 2002, 2008, 2014, and 2020.

 Tenure

 Fundraising

-In the 2008 election cycle, Inhofe's largest campaign donors represented the oil and gas ($446,900 in donations), leadership PACs ($316,720) and electric utilities ($221,654) industries/categories.
+In the 2008 election cycle, Inhofe's largest campaign donors represented the oil and gas ($446,900 in donations), leadership PACs ($316,720), and electric utilities ($221,654) industries/categories.
 In 2010, his largest donors represented the oil and gas ($429,950) and electric ($206,654) utilities.